We’re experts in space skills, training, and recruitment

 We are a think tank, consultancy, and backbone organisation addressing the UK’s space skills shortage.

-As a think-tank, we help the policy-making process by publishing reports that are as rigorous as academic research and as accessible as journalism.
+As a think tank, we help the policy-making process by publishing data and reports that are as rigorous as academic research and as accessible as journalism.

 As a consultancy, we provide expert advice to organisations looking to improve their skills pipelines, not only recommending solutions, but also helping to institutionalise more effective processes.

-As a backbone organisation, we enable collaboration and improve the way organisations in the space sector work together to address common skills challenges.
+As a backbone organisation, we provide tools for the benefit of the whole sector to improve the way organisations in the space sector work together to address common skills challenges.

 We have a track record of success

 We started back in 2012 as students leading UKSEDS, the national student space society, and organising major national events, competitions, and outreach activities.

 In 2015 we built SpaceCareers.uk, a careers website for young people, which has become the go-to resource for the sector, and was recognised by Prime Minister Theresa May as “a crucial service to thousands of people across the country that want to learn more about careers in the space industry”.

 In 2019 we launched the Space Skills Alliance to address systemic problems in the sector.

 In 2020 we published reports and analysis on skills demand, job advert quality, and skills taxonomies, as well as a toolkit of resources for better recruiting.
 We also created and conducted the first national census of the UK space sector, launched by Science Minister Amanda Solloway during World Space Week.